ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 > My thesis: annotation is also a reasoning task... we can improve annotation accuracy
 > by applying the same chain-of-thought techniques in our prompts.

+## Annotation is also a reasoning task
 <!--
 Annotation is also a reasoning task

+- initial thoughts on annotation: drone work
+- annotation guidelines
+- cite papers
 -->